Learn about the patient advocate career path and the role it plays in navigating patients through the health care system.

 Besides communication and active listening, you'll want to have the following skills:

-Problem-solving skills: As a patient advocate, you'll often be involved in making decisions about everything from insurance coverage to treatment options.
+Problem-solving skills: As a patient advocate, you may help patients make decisions about everything from insurance coverage to treatment options.
 This means you'll need the ability to solve problems after careful thought, research, and analysis.

 Interpersonal skills: On any given day, a patient advocate will interact with patients and their loved ones, doctors, nurses, other health care staff, receptionists, office managers, insurance companies, lawyers, and other professionals.
 This might include resolving conflict or collaborating.
 You'll need to be assertive but also positive and polite.